Using C# to Create UTF-8 / Unicode PDFs with International Languages

 A typeface that supports your character set must be installed on your server.
 These are normally automatically installed on modern web servers, but older servers may have been installed with older versions of some fonts such as Arial, which may not have full UTF-8 support.

 You may have to specify the input encoding of your document to render correctly.
-You may do this in the following ways:
+Proper encoding configuration is essential for accurate character representation in your PDFs.
+Here are the methods to ensure correct encoding:

 Adding an HTML "Meta Charset" Tag e.g.